jeffmagill/jeffmagill.dev/content/blog/row-level-security-in-serverless-postgresql-for-hipaa-compliance.md

 title: Row Level Security in Serverless PostgreSQL for HIPAA Compliance
 description: Row Level Security in PostgreSQL isn’t just a neat trick-it’s a practical, scalable way to keep your pharma web app HIPAA-compliant without losing your mind
 image: /images/blog/marcos-mayer-locks.jpg
-tags: serverless, hipaa, postrgresql, webdev
+tags: serverless, hipaa, postgresql, webdev
 created: 1744729263
 lastUpdated:
 ---
-# Row Level Security in Serverless PostgreSQL for HIPAA Compliance

-It's time to revisit everyones two favorite topics, Row Level Security (RLS) and HIPAA compliance.
+It's time to revisit everyone's two favorite topics, Row Level Security (RLS) and HIPAA compliance.
 I'm here to give the people what they want, so here is my take on how to create a safe and orderly place for your legally-protected patient data to live.

-If you’re building a patient focused web app and you’re not thinking about HIPAA compliance, you haven't seen the [https://www.ama-assn.org/practice-management/hipaa/hipaa-violations-enforcement#:~:text=HIPAA%20violation:%20Unknowing,imprisonment%20up%20to%201%20year.](penalty structure for violations).
+If you’re building a patient-focused web app and you’re not thinking about HIPAA compliance, you haven't seen the [penalty structure for violations](https://www.ama-assn.org/practice-management/hipaa/hipaa-violations-enforcement#:~:text=HIPAA%20violation:%20Unknowing,imprisonment%20up%20to%201%20year.).
 For the rest of us, protecting patient data isn’t just a checkbox—it’s a survival skill.

 ## What the Heck is Row Level Security, and Why Should You Care?

 Row Level Security (RLS) is PostgreSQL’s way of saying, “Welcome, but stay in your assigned space.”
 Your users become kinda like guests in a hotel, only if door locks were as cool as SQL policies.
 RLS lets you centralize your access logic, so you can focus on giving your guests a great experience.

-And yeah, it’s a HIPAA win: RLS helps you enforce the “minimum necessary” access rule, so you’re not handing out all the keys when someone just needs access to one room.
+And yeah, it’s a HIPAA win: RLS helps you enforce the “minimum necessary” access rule, so you’re not handing out master  keys when someone just needs access to one room.

 ## Getting your Hands Dirty with Serverless PostgreSQL